Becoming a team lead: a survival guide

 Nobody is allowed to work on a task by themselves for more than one day.

 I think this is a fantastic tip.
 It ensures that people spend less time being stuck on simple problems, and more time progressing with their work in a way that challenges them and allows them to grow.
 It also works really well for tasks that you know will take longer than a day, because you end up with more than one person having knowledge about these complex tasks.
-This reduces your reliance on a couple of key people that normally take on the complex tasks.
+This reduces your reliance on your more senior team members who would normally take on these complex tasks by themselves.

 Run knowledge sharing sessions

 Getting together on a regular basis to talk about things you’ve all learned recently can be a good way to keep everybody up-to-date on the whole project.
 You can even use these sessions as a way to talk about non-work things, like what you’re all planning to do over the weekend.
-This doesn’t work for all teams, but it’s a nice way to make the meetings more informal and get everyone to know each other as people.
+This “not-work” sharing might not be appropriate for every team, but I think it’s a nice way to make the meetings less formal and get everyone to know each other as people.

 These sessions are also the perfect opportunity to invite other teams along to encourage cross-pollination of ideas.